mariegrace31/blogApp/README.md

 ### Key Features <a name="key-features"></a>

 - List of posts
-- Like and comment on posts
+- Like and comment on a post

 ### Future Features <a name="future-features"></a>

-- Add authorization rules
 - Add API-endpoints

 <p align="right">(<a href="#readme-top">back to top</a>)</p>